Crawling technicolor: Comments on phenomenology

 which remains valid in chiral-scale perturbation theory \cite{CT1,CT2,CT3}.
-It implies a width of a few hundred MeV for $\sigma$, \footnote{The dilaton-Higgs of crawling TC is relatively narrow because (unlike the case of QCD), the pions are eaten, and there is no phase space for $\sigma$ to decay strongly into other particles.
-This is consistent with the current \cite{PDG} upper bound $\Gamma_h/m_h \lesssim 10^{-4}$.} which is consistent with data for the $f_0(500)$ resonance, the obvious candidate for the QCD pseudo-dilaton. \footnote{This provides a clear counterexample to the claim \cite{Bell13,Bell14,Cor13} that no light dilaton is expected in QCD.} Here $f_\sigma$ and $f_\pi$ are observed to have similar orders of magnitude within a factor $\sim 2$.
-Given that both arise from having $\langle\bar{q}q\rangle_{\textrm{vac}} \not= 0$ in the scale-invariant limit, this was to be expected.
+Equation (\ref{sigpipi}) implies a width of a few hundred MeV for $\sigma$, \footnote{The dilaton-Higgs of crawling TC is relatively narrow because (unlike the case of QCD), the pions are eaten, and there is no phase space for $\sigma$ to decay strongly into other particles.
+This is consistent with the current \cite{PDG} upper bound $\Gamma_h/m_h \lesssim 10^{-4}$.} which is consistent with data for the $f_0(500)$ resonance, the obvious candidate for the QCD pseudodilaton. \footnote{This provides a clear counterexample to the claim \cite{Bell13,Bell14,Cor13} that no light dilaton is expected in QCD.} Here $f_\sigma$ and $f_\pi$ are observed to have similar orders of magnitude within a factor of $\sim 2$.
+Given that both arise from having $\langle\bar{q}q\rangle_{\text{vac}} \not= 0$ in the scale-invariant limit, this was to be expected.
 Note that we could not use a symmetry argument to fix the ratio $f_\sigma/f_\pi$, because the Coleman-Mandula theorem \cite{Cole67} does not permit internal chiral and space-time scale symmetry to be unified.

-Since this works for QCD, there is good reason to let $\langle\bar{\psi}\psi\rangle$ be a condensate for both chiral and scale transformations in crawling TC, with similar orders of magnitude for the electroweak scale $v = F_\pi$ and the TC dilaton decay constant $F_\sigma$.
-This avoids the fine-tuning problem of scalon theories noted above, where the strength of explicit scale-breaking $f$ must be artificially adjusted to match the magnitude $v$ of the chiral condensate \cite{Gold08,Vecc10,Bell13,Bell14}.
+Since this works for QCD, there is good reason to let $\langle\bar{\psi}\psi\rangle_\text{vac}$ be a condensate for both chiral and scale transformations in crawling TC, with similar orders of magnitude for the electroweak scale $v = F_\pi$ and the TC dilaton decay constant $F_\sigma$.
+This avoids the fine-tuning problem of scalon theories noted above, where the strength of explicit scale breaking $f$ must be artificially adjusted to match the scale $v$ of the chiral condensate \cite{Gold08,Vecc10,Bell13,Bell14}.